nigelrodrigues15/Stocs/README.md

 With this feature users will be able to trade in a virtual stock market to gain valuable experience in the possible results of their investments without the actual risks of making them.

 ### Suggestions
 When searching specific companies, users can view similar companies in the industry/sector to gain a better understanding of the industry as well as potential competitors.
+The live stite may take a while to load as the app could be sleeping in heroku.